Chuuk Lagoon – Micronesia: The Best Wreck Diving in the World!

 So where is Micronesia?
 Micronesia is a country in the western Pacific Ocean.
 It’s composed of more than 600 islands and islets in the Caroline Islands archipelago and is divided roughly along cultural and linguistic lines into the states of—from west to east—Yap, Chuuk, Pohnpei, & Kosrae.

-Who: Family Fun Scuba & Snorkel (FFS&S) is Montana’s premier PADI/SSI Scuba Facility and will be hosting this trip.
-FFS&S will provide an instructor that is a recipient of the PADI Elite Instructor Award from 2017 to 2020.
+Who: Family Fun Scuba & Snorkel (FFS&S) and Missoula Scuba & Snorkel (MS&S) is Montana’s premier PADI/SSI Scuba Facility and will be hosting this trip.
+FFS&S/MS&S will provide an instructor that is a recipient of the PADI Elite Instructor Award from 2017, 2018, 2019 & 2020.

-To accentuate our blessings, FFS&S is the only Montana facility that has five on-staff equipment technicians and 6 Dive professionals.
+To accentuate our blessings, we are the only Montana facilities that has five equipment technicians and 7 Dive professionals.
 With every trip we host, we will always have a minimum of one dive professional and equipment technician present.

-We at FFS&S will always go well above and beyond normal customer service, creating personal relationships and trust with everyone we serve.
+We will always go well above and beyond normal customer service, creating personal relationships and trust with everyone we serve.